Is it Safe to Brew Coffee in Aluminum?

 In fact, some studies have shown possible links between high levels of aluminum consumption and an increased risk of Alzheimer’s Disease!

-In this article, we’ll explore aluminum in general, as well as whether it’s safe to cook with an Aluminum Moka Pot.
+In this article, we’ll explore aluminum in general, as well as whether it’s safe to brew coffee with an Aluminum Moka Pot.

 Moka pots are small coffee makers that use steam pressure to create a rich, flavorful cup of coffee.
 The first ones were designed by Alfonso Bialetti in 1933, and since then they have become popular around the world because of their unique design.